-38.14 The Act does not define specific criteria that the hospital managers must use when considering discharge.
-The essential yardstick is whether the grounds for continued detention or continued CTO under the Act are satisfied.
-To ensure that this is done in a systematic and consistent way, managers' panels should consider the questions set out below, in the order stated.

-38.15 For patients detained for assessment under sections 2 or 4 of the Act:

-- Is the patient still suffering from mental disorder? - If so, is the disorder of a nature or degree which warrants the continued detention of the patient in hospital? - Ought the detention to continue in the interests of the patient's health or safety or for the protection of other people?

-38.16 For other detained patients:

-- Is the patient still suffering from mental disorder? - If so, is the disorder of a nature or degree which makes treatment in a hospital appropriate? - Is continued detention for medical treatment necessary for the patient's health or safety or for the protection of other people? - Is appropriate medical treatment available for the patient?

-Consideration should also be given to whether the Mental Capacity Act 2005 can be used to treat the patient safely and effectively.
+- 38.15 The Act does not define specific criteria to be used by hospital managers when considering discharge.
+The essential consideration is whether the grounds for continued detention or continued CTO under the Act are satisfied.
+To ensure that this is done in a systematic and consistent way, managers' panels should consider the questions set out below, in the order stated. - 38.16 For patients detained for assessment under sections 2 or 4 of the Act: - Is the patient still suffering from mental disorder? - If so, is the disorder of a nature or degree that warrants the continued detention of the patient in hospital? - Ought the detention to continue in the interests of the patient's health or safety or for the protection of other people? - 38.17 For other detained patients: - Is the patient still suffering from mental disorder? - If so, is the disorder of a nature or degree that makes treatment in a hospital appropriate? - Is continued detention for medical treatment necessary for the patient's health or safety or for the protection of other people? - Is appropriate medical treatment available for the patient? - Consideration should also be given to whether the Mental Capacity Act 2005 can be used to treat the patient safely and effectively.

-38.17 For patients on a CTO:
+38.18 For patients on a CTO: